 Successful completion of the program will be based on:

-- Completion of four (4) advanced statistical courses described and justified in the approved Area of Concentration Coursework Proposal.
-At least three of the four courses should be CSSS 500-level courses.
+- Completion of a minimum of 12 credits from at least four advanced statistical courses described and justified in the approved Area of Concentration Coursework Proposal.
+At least three of the courses should be CSSS 500-level courses.

 - A grade of 3.3 or greater in each course designated in the area of concentration.